Latest Posts

 Although China’s economy is expected to grow less strongly in the coming years, Beijing is focusing on quality and therefore growth in promising sectors.
 Read today’s blog post to find out why innovation, technology and key strategic industries are the focus of the new five-year plan and what opportunities this presents for investors.

-Private market investments in a mixed portfolio – understanding the opportunities, recognising the risks
+Private markets in a multi-asset portfolio – understanding the opportunities, recognizing the risks

 In market phases characterised by heightened volatility, a weakening economy and structural changes in the global economy, private market investments are becoming increasingly important – for both institutional and private investors.